Cognitive and Brain Sciences Graduate Interdisciplinary Specialization

 How to Apply

-To apply for the Graduate Interdisciplinary Specialization, students should first discuss their proposed curriculum with their primary advisor and with the Graduate Studies Chair of the GIS, Dr. Rachael Frush Holt.
-Students can then follow the instructions provided by the Graduate School here to complete their application.
+To apply for the Graduate Interdisciplinary Specialization, students should first discuss their proposed curriculum with their primary advisor.
+Students should email the minor advisor, CCBS Associate Director Dr. Jennifer Lundine (lundine.4@osu.edu), to discuss and approve their GIS curriculum.
+Students should follow the instructions provided by the Graduate School to apply for the GIS.

 Sample Thematic Elective Course Pairings